+The aim of the project is to establish, both computationally as well as experimentally, necessary conditions for the instabilities to appear.
+We will investigate various destabilization mechanisms.
 Whether a given flow intensifies mixing is a difficult question to answer.
-One could try to analyse the kinematics of the flow by investigating relative changes of passive markers injected in to this flow.
-Figure 1 illustrates traces formed by such markers injected continuously to the nonstationary flow at fixed positions.
+One could try to analyse the kinematics of the flow by investigating relative changes of passive markers injected into this flow.
+Figure 1a illustrates traces formed by such markers injected continuously into the nonstationary flow at fixed positions.
 The flow Reynolds number is 80, and it results from spontaneous amplification of initially small perturbations.
 It is interesting to observe that, contrary to the low Reynolds number, the flow is sufficiently complicated, enough so that the traces of injected markers diverge along the flow.
+Figure 1b shows an element of the experiment assembly produced by stereolithography (SLA) i.e. 3D printing with UV-solidifing resin.

-Figure 1: Traces formed by continuously injecting markers into a nonstationary flow.
-The laminar flow Reynolds number is 80.
+Figure 1: (a) Traces formed by continuously injecting markers into a nonstationary flow, resulting from numerical simulation of laminar flow at Reynolds 80. (b) 3D printed section of an experimental set-up.